-7. Entries
+6. Entries

-A dog must, at the time of entry for a Trial, be registered as required by Kennel Club Rules and Regulations in the owner's name (or registration of transfer applied for).
+A dog must, at the time of entry for a trial, be registered on the Kennel Club Breed Register or have recorded an Authority to Compete (ATC) Number as required by Kennel Club Rules and Regulations in the owner's name (or registration of transfer applied for).
 In the case of joint registered owners the full name of every registered owner must be given.